 Is deschooling a finite process in which one day you will emerge free from the confines of the school mindset?
+Is it necessary to deschool as a transition from public school to homeschool?
+Is there a time frame for deschooling?

 Perhaps, but I have found it to be an ongoing journey that might last a lifetime.
-Why?

 Indoctrination Begins Early

 When I was a child, very few children attended preschool.
-Today it is seen as a necessity required to give children a head start.
+Today it is seen as a necessity required to give children a “head start”.

 However, we did have kindergarten which I began at the ripe age of 5 years and two months.